 Like most of you out there, we’d always wanted to try Hot Air Ballooning.

-It’s a great first step into exploring pricier activities in the air during your vacations – our plan is to go from Hot Air Ballooning to helicopter rides and seaplane rides (coming soon!) to sky-diving (if we ever get around to not being so chicken!)
+It’s a great first step into exploring pricier activities in the air during your vacations – our plan is to go from Hot Air Ballooning to helicopter rides to sky-diving.

 We checked Hot Air Ballooning off our bucket list in Phoenix, Arizona.

 It was a more spontaneous decision, made during a trip back from the Grand Canyon, and we booked our trip for the very next day.
 Booking your trip in advance can give you access to discounts online.
 Remember that most companies do offer military discounts as well (even if you book a day in advance!)